Flolagale/mailin/README.md

 Mailin relies heavily on the excellent work of [@andris9](https://github.com/andris9) for the smtp and mail parsing services.

 Why?
 Because we needed it for our startup [jokund.com](http://jokund.com).

+### Show me a demo!
+Sure!
+A demo is live at [mailin.io](http://mailin.io).
+Please notice that it is running on the smallest Digital Ocean instance, so be fair if it is overloaded.

 ###Initial setup